 Contributing to the world of make believe is what Michael Bush enjoys most about his extraordinary career as a puppet artist at Puppet Heap, a design, fabrication, and production company in Hoboken, New Jersey.
-Several of his puppets have been featured in films, television shows and theme parks.
 Most recently, he helped build puppets for the movie “Muppets Most Wanted” and the Imagine Dragons video “Radioactive.”

 “In addition to building some of the puppets, I also had the pleasure to be hired as a puppeteer on that video,” said Bush.
 “I played Gorigula, the purple, thug gorilla-like monster.
 It was great fun!”

 Over the past five years, Bush has built over 100 puppets for Puppet Heap’s client projects as well as all Muppet film productions and television/web appearances.
 He also continues to do freelance puppet building, on-set wrangling and puppeteering for various tv, film, web, and theater projects.

 “I chose to go into puppetry because I’ve always liked drawing, sculpting, making and pretending to be different creatures,” said Bush.
 “You create something that has a completely separate existence from yourself in the hands of a performer.
 Your work gets to go on and have a life beyond you.
 I enjoy puppetry because the challenges are different every day.
 One day you have to figure out how to build a giant sea monster, the next day you’re putting eyelashes on a pig.

 “I’m very happy to be at Puppet Heap as a puppet builder and as their foam latex castings specialist.

 "I was easily equipped to handle my position due to my training and classes at CCS."

 “The puppetry community is small and you end up working with nearly everyone.
 So maintain good relationships with your peers.
 They are the people who will give you the heads up when new jobs come in.
 And puppetry is very much a freelance occupation.